open-xchange/appsuite-middleware/documentation/components/upgrade_without_downtimes/upgrade_without_downtimes.md

 ### Step 5

-Point all contexts, that reside with in the candidate schema that is to be updated, to the 7.10.0 node by using the command line tool ```changeserver``` from a 7.10.0 node:
+Point all contexts, that reside with in the candidate schema that is to be updated, to the x.y.z node by using the command line tool ```changeserver``` (also from a working 7.10.0 node):

 ```bash
 changeserver -A oxadminmaster -P secret -s 8 -m oxdatabase_5